MrNex/NGen/ReadMe.md

 # NGen
 #Project On Hold

-Due to this engine doubling as a platform for my coursework I am forced to halt all progress here until the end of the school year.
-New features currently include a 3D Camera system, an object component system, and components featuring Meshes, States, and RigidBodies.
+Due to this engine doubling as a platform for my coursework I am forced to halt all progress here until the end of May.
+New features currently include a rendering manager, an input manager, an 3D Camera system, an object component based system, and components featuring Meshes, States, and RigidBodies.

 ## Description